Well ok..so here we go, my moto tale scooter accident – my first accident tale.

 The driver was either suddenly requiring fuel (as he was turning into a garage), or, which I suspect more likely, he was fed up waiting in traffic and thought he could shave off some of his time by driving through the garage and straight out at the exit.
 Songtaews are notoriously bad for cutting up traffic etc.

 Well, when the accident happened the driver at least got out to take a look.
 I was furious and shouted at him in anger, particularly about him not putting on his indicators (which resulted in him dashing back to his steering wheel and switching them on ..*sigh*) The staff at the garage came over and one was already calling for the police and emergency services.
-(I honestly didn’t think i needed emergency services, but they were called, and it was good they were called really).
+(I honestly didn’t think I needed emergency services, but they were called, and it was good they were called really).
 The police came and took down a report from me and the driver.
 I am lucky that the garage staff took my side and the policeman was respectful towards me.
 The Songtaew driver and policeman went off to the local station and I was sent in a small emergency vehicle to the hospital.
 My wound was scrubbed and dressed and I was sent away and had to go to the police station to sort out the report.
-030820111686

 Now, at the time I thought that’s it, nothing really to worry about.
 I didn’t press any kind of charges or ask the driver for any compensation.
 I just made the report, hobbled home, and thought all would recover in a short period of time.
 I remember being a little annoyed as I had planned a big night out dancing..haha.
 I began wondering if I could go dancing anyway, but thought better of it.

 The hospital suggested I be checked in to stay, but stupid me and my horrible fear of hospitals declined the recommendation.
 I asked instead to have outpatient treatment.
-So, I was put on an antibiotic drip for an hour and told to return the next day (I later found out that I really should have been administered oral antibiotics at the time my wound was cleaned, but such is life…). bad news is that the drip didn’t improve anything and the swelling and the pink area spread.
-I returned again to hospital and was told that i MUST check in as an inpatient.
+So, I was put on an antibiotic drip for an hour and told to return the next day (I later found out that I really should have been administered oral antibiotics at the time my wound was cleaned, but such is life…). the bad news is that the drip didn’t improve anything and the swelling and the pink area spread.
+I returned again to the hospital and was told that I MUST check in as an inpatient.
 That it was serious.
 Very serious.
 So, I checked in.
 I was put on antibiotic drips, but the swelling and pink didn’t die down.
 The wound started looking really quite disgusting.
 The doctors were worried.
 I was petrified.
 At one point I was told that if things don’t improve I may have to go to surgery and… *horror*… have the foot amputated!
 Can you imagine what it feels like to be told that?
 The blood rushed out of my face.
 Everything felt cold.

-030820111684As I was given drip after drip of antibiotics I lay in bed picturing myself getting around with an amputated foot.
-I told myself it would be fine and that actually it’s OK.
+As I was given drip after drip of antibiotics I lay in bed picturing myself getting around with an amputated foot.
+I told myself it would be fine and that actually it was OK.
 Telling myself that didn’t always work though and as days went by I got used to moments where my pillow got wet with tears.

 Anyway, the storm finally broke and I was told the infection was gone.
-I don’t quite recall how many days that was, but i believe around a week.
+I don’t quite recall how many days that was, but I believe around a week.
 Felt like a lifetime.
 I was then scheduled to have the wound debrided as the tissue was dead.
 After the wound was debrided I was stuck on a vacuum pump in a busy Thai government hospital ward.

 **Why wasn’t I in a private ward?